jembi/openhim-core-js/docs/getting-started.md

 (or enter these details when asked during the OpenHIM installation)
 ```

-5. setup auto renewal of the certificate
+5. Setup auto renewal of the certificate

 ```sh
 crontab -e
 ```

-6. append the following line at the end of your crontab
+6. Append the following line at the end of your crontab

 ```text
 0 0 * * * /root/certbot-auto renew --no-self-upgrade >> /var/log/letsencrypt-renewal.log